 - They failed in that duty of care

-- The accident resulted in their death
+- The incident resulted in their death

-To do this, we must show with a preponderance of evidence that the other party was negligent, reckless, or was intent in causing the death of the other party.
+To do this, we must show with a preponderance of evidence that the other party was negligent, reckless, or was intentional in causing the death of the other party.
 Our California wrongful death attorneys will gather as much evidence as possible to demonstrate that this occurred.

 How Long Do I Have to File a Wrongful Death Claim in California?